gvwilson/thirdbit/_posts/2019/2019-05-30-software-engineering-revisited.md

 It's been good to catch up with friends, but this fly-by has confirmed several things for me:

-1. I did the right thing leaving academia---I don't have the patience or diligence to be a good researcher.
+1. I did the right thing leaving academia—I don't have the patience or diligence to be a good researcher.

 2. Most software engineering research has the same effect on programmers